ecilasun/tinysys/README.md

 This unit will read an instruction from the IFIFO if available, load registers with values, execute (ALU/BLU/CSR/SYS) and decide on new branch target if there's a branch involved.
 After deciding on the branch address, fetch unit is notified so it can resume instruction fetches.
 Where possible, load or store operations will attempt to overlap with fetch and execution.

 ## VPU
 Video processing unit.
-Handles scan-out of various video sizes (320x240 and 640x480) and bit depths (8bpp index color or 16bpp RGB color)
+Handles scan-out of various video sizes (320x240 and 640x480) and bit depths (8bpp index color or 16bpp RGB color).
+It contains a scanline cache which is populated via burst reads from system memory, from which either a scan-doubled or single line is output to the display, based on video mode height.
+The device allows for mid-frame change of resolution via hblank interrupts.

 ## APU
 Audio processing unit.
 Handles RAW audio outputs, and also manages 44/22/11KHz stereo playback and double-buffer handling of RAW audio.

 ## DMA
 Direct memory access unit.
 Used to copy blocks of memory within memory address space, and won't DMA between or from other devices.
 It can optionally ignore zeros on input data, and won't write them to the output location, therefore it can be used to overlay UI onto other graphics by automatically masking transparent parts.
-It will be expanded to support misaligned DMA in the future.
+The unit also allows for unaligned address transfers (only target address can be unaligned) therefore it can be used to blit window graphics or sprites.

 # Overview of the bus